JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/Templates/TEMPLATES.md

 This project is **not open to external reporting**.
 If you believe you have encountered a security concern with Jason Silvestri Open Project EXperiences (JSopX™) software:

 - Do not disclose publicly.
-- Directly contact Independent Care Systems Inc at [therealjasonsilvestri@gmail.com](mailto:therealjasonsilvestri@gmail.com).
+- Directly contact Jason Silvestri Open Project EXperiences at [therealjasonsilvestri@gmail.com](mailto:therealjasonsilvestri@gmail.com).

 ## Confidentiality
 All code, documentation, and artifacts within this repository are confidential.